Skip to main content

 Private employers with one or more employees must participate in the state program or offer an approved private plan.

 The Standard can help you meet the requirements for a private plan.
-Learn how to set up a private plan in our Relatively Speaking blog post.

 Funding